 The ABA wrote on Twitter: “The American Birding Association is saddened by the situation documented by Christian Cooper in the Central Park ramble on May 25, 2020.
 We believe that all birders should be able to participate in their hobby free of harassment and bigotry, and we acknowledge that this is frequently not the case for birders of color.
 We urge all birders to learn from this — to defend fellow birders when they can and to call out bigotry when they see it.
 Inclusion and equity are core ABA values; fear and intimidation should never be part of birding culture.
 Access to outdoor spaces without fear must be a right for all who seek to enjoy and protect wild birds.”

 Christian Cooper, a graduate of Harvard and a past president of its campus ornithological club, is a senior biomedical editor at Health Science Communications.
 He previously worked as an editor at Marvel Comics.
-In 2019, he was featured in the premier episode of Jason Ward’s Birds of North America (shown in the tweet below) and in 2012, he was among the Central Park birders who were interviewed for the documentary film Birders: The Central Park Effect.
+In 2012, he was among the Central Park birders who were interviewed for the documentary film Birders: The Central Park Effect.

 ‘A weapon against him’